The Saga of Senate Bill 5 How a well-intended, post-Ferguson bill exposed the many fault lines of St. Louis County.

 Schmitt and other of the bill’s supporters saw this as a great victory.
 To him, its intent was clear: eliminate the problem of punitive courts and protect positive police-civilian relations going forward.

 However, the opposition points out that this piece of legislation alone cannot repair the larger wounds of St. Louis’s painful history of racial segregation, and also offers no alternatives to replace municipal revenue that will inevitably be lost.
 Ironically, the bill will remove the most viable source of revenue in communities where sales tax and property tax revenues are harder to come by.
-The bill’s good intentions may in fact simply exacerbate the current socioeconomic imbalance that afflicts much of the region..
+The bill’s good intentions may in fact simply exacerbate the current socioeconomic imbalance that afflicts much of the region.

 In essence, the new bill is a stricter version of the 30 percent cap in the current Mack’s Creek law.
 “A full third of your budget is still ridiculous,” says Schmitt, noting that municipalities had also been exceeding the cap for years, with no evident consequences.
 The bill fixes that, leaving no room for violations, and includes harsh penalties for municipalities violating any new rules.
-Any county, city, town or village filing revenues in excess of the 12.5 percent cap will not be allowed to collect sales tax while noncompliant with the law.
-It also requires an automatic election deciding whether or not the town should disincorporate.
+Any county, city, town, or village filing revenues in excess of the 12.5 percent cap will not be allowed to collect sales tax while noncompliant with the law.
+It also requires an automatic election to decide whether or not the town should disincorporate.
 “This is something that will get at the root cause of the breakdown in trust between people and their government and people and their courts,” Schmitt said in a May 2015 interview.

 Schmitt said he hopes Senate Bill 5 will help restore public trust in the police.
 “I love North County.
 My parents live in North County,” he says.
 “To me, this is about it being a better place for people to live, and not having to worry about a municipal court that is driven by money.
 That’s not what these courts are meant to be.
 We don’t want them to be viewed as a way of extracting more and more from people.
 It leads to mistrust.
 We’re doing the right thing for the right reasons.”